rabumaabraham/OIBSIP-LEVEL2-TASK4/README.md

 # Login Authentication System

-This is a simple login authentication system built with HTML, CSS and JavaScript during my web development and design internship at Oasis Infobyte. which allows users to register, log in, and access a secured page.
+This is a simple login authentication system built with HTML, CSS and JavaScript during my web development and designing internship at Oasis Infobyte. which allows users to register, log in, and access a secured page.
 This project demonstrates the basic principles of user authentication, including form validation, password hashing (if implemented), and session management to keep users logged in.

 ## Table of Contents